2/20/2025

 Chief Medical Officer

 Okay, great.
-And then finally, I wanted to ask about sort of more about the future and we can even go beyond the initial rollout of some of the new forthcoming April and April baths compounds, but when they do get a full label and we're kind of in that era, how are you thinking about potential use of two branded medicines?
-Is that something that you think is going to be widely accepted because ideally you'd want to be on combination of Phil's Pirey or some of these newer mechanisms or do you think you'll have to step through one to the other or will there be some other criteria?
+And then finally, I wanted to ask about sort of more about the future, and we can even go beyond the initial rollout of some of the new forthcoming April and April bath compounds.
+But when they do get a full label and we're kind of in that era, how are you thinking about but the potential use of two branded medicines, is that something that you think is going to be widely accepted?
+Because, you know, ideally you'd want to be on a combination of Silspari or some of these newer mechanisms.
+Or do you think you'll have to step through one to the other?
+Or will there be some other criteria?
 Will you have to pick and choose between these?
-I'm just curious how you're thinking about it and if you've gotten any feedback on that point from payers specifically.
-I know physicians want to use all the best drugs, so that's less of a concern.
+I'm just curious how you're thinking about it and if you've gotten any feedback on that point from PEAR specifically.
+I know physicians want to use all the best drugs, so That's less of a concern.
 I'm kind of really focused more on the payers.

 speaker